Autodidac/Autodidac/README.md

 - The runtime is not just for games; it supports tools, software, simulations, and generated projects.
 - AI is not bolted on as a gimmick; it is intended to operate, inspect, test, train, and improve the engine workflow.
 - Development output can become training data.
+- Local embedded models can ship inside games, tools, and applications when useful.
+- Additional local models can assist the editor/runtime without forcing everything through one model.
+- MCP-connected helpers can extend the system with stronger external planning, coding, review, asset, and automation tools.
 - Stronger external AI systems can be used to piggyback and improve local engine intelligence.
 - Build, run, capture, verify, diagnose, and iterate loops are first-class goals.